-ENERGY PYRAMID - The Suns energy is captured by Plants and used in Photosynthesis to produce food.
+ENERGY PYRAMID - The Suns energy is captured by Plants and used in tosynthesis to produce food.

 Plants as all organisms use energy for their survival.
-Only 10% of this energy is passed onto the Primary Consumer.
-The same happens with the Primary Consumer which passes on 10% of its energy to the secondary consumer.
+Only 10% of this energy is passed the Primary Consumer.
+The same pens with the Primary Consumer the passes on 10% of its energy to the endary consumer.

-The energy available decreases going up the Energy Pyramid.
+The energy available decreases going up Energy Pyramid.